Avda. Apoquindo 4248

 1. There are a number of verbs in English with which we rarely or never use reflexive pronouns (as they are in other languages).

-They include: adapt, behave, complain, concentrate, get up, hide, lie down, meet, move, relax, remember, shave, shower, sit down.
+They include: adapt, complain, concentrate, get up, hide, lie down, meet, move, relax, remember, shave, shower, sit down.

 2. After a preposition of place or location we use a personal pronoun and not a reflexive pronoun.